ThuyKat/JavaScript/README.md

   }
 });
 ```
+--->It’s called the “error-first callback” style.

+The convention is:

+The first argument of the callback is reserved for an error if it occurs.
+Then callback(err) is called.The second argument (and the next ones if needed) are for the successful result.
+Then callback(null, result1, result2…) is called.

+So the single callback function is used both for reporting errors and passing back results.

 - The case of loading a sequence of script after the first one --> need to use Promises
 --> Construction of Promises:
 ```js